-(i) Rights, preferences and restrictions attached to equity shares:

-The Company has only one class of equity shares having a par value of USD 1 per share.
+- (i) Rights, preferences and restrictions attached to equity shares: - The Company has only one class of equity shares having a par value of EUR 1 per share.
 Accordingly, all equity shares rank equally with regard to dividend and share in the Company's residual assets on winding up.
 The equity shares are entitled to receive dividend as declared and approved from time to time.
-The voting rights of an equity shareholder on a poll (not on show of hands) are in proportion to his/its share of the paid-up equity share capital of the Company.

-- (ii) The Company has not allotted any fully paid-up equity shares pursuant to any contract without payment being received in cash or by way of bonus share and has not bought back any fully paid-up equity shares during the period of five years immediately preceding the reporting date. - (iii) Details of shareholding of promoters and promoter group including all other shareholders holding more than 5% of equity shares is as below:
+The voting rights of an equity shareholder on a poll (not on show of hands) are in proportion to his/its share of the paid-up equity share capital of the Company. - (ii) The Company has not allotted any fully paid-up equity shares pursuant to any contract without payment being received in cash or by way of bonus share and has not bought back any fully paid-up equity shares during the period of five years immediately preceding the reporting date. - (iii) Details of shareholding of promoters and promoter group including all other shareholders holding more than 5% of equity shares is as below:

-Name of shareholders Shareholder category Number of % equity shares held % of total equity shares % change during the year
+Name of shareholders Shareholder Number of % of umber of % of total equity

+category equity shares shares during the year

+held

+As at 31 March 2023

+Tatva Chintan Pharma Chem Limited Holding 120 100% -

+Company

+Total 120 100%

 As at 31 March 2022

-Tatva Chintan Pharma Chem Limited Holding Company 100,000 100% -

-Total 100,000 100% -

-As at 31 March 2021

-Tatva Chintan Pharma Chem Limited Holding Company 100,000 100% -
+Tatva Chintan Pharma Chem Limited Holding 120 100% -

+Company

-Total 100,000 100% -
+Total 120 100% -